Serving all people by providing personalized health and wellness through exemplary care, education and research.

 High blood pressure

-A balanced diet is important for children and adolescents, not just to prevent heart disease, but also to encourage healthy growth and development.
-A diet that prevents heart disease contains 2 important parts.
+A balanced diet is important for children and teens, not just to prevent heart disease, but also to encourage healthy growth and development.
+A diet that prevents heart disease contains two important parts.
 The first is keeping daily calories at the right level.
 Eating too many calories can cause weight gain.
 This is hard on the heart.
 The second is limiting fat.
 The USDA recommends that children limit the amount of fats — especially saturated fats — that they eat.
 Saturated fat is solid at room temperature.

 Here are guidelines for creating a heart-healthy childhood diet:

 Breastfeed infants as long as possible.
 Aim for a full year, even as you introduce solid foods.

 Feed your child mostly fruits and vegetables, with whole grains, lean protein, and low-fat dairy.

 Watch portion sizes.
 The recommended daily amounts of healthy foods for children are:

 2 ounces of lean protein (fish, chicken) every day for children between 2 years and 3 years old, 3 ounces to 4 ounces for children 4 years to 8 years old, and 5 ounces to 6 ounces for children 9 years to 18 years old